2017 Baylor Bears football team

 The 2017 Baylor Bears football team represented Baylor University in the 2017 NCAA Division I FBS football season.
 The Bears played their home games at the McLane Stadium in Waco, Texas and competed in the Big 12 Conference.
 They were led by first-year head coach Matt Rhule.
 They finished the season 1–11 (1–8 in-conference) to finish in ninth place in the Big 12.

+The Baylor Bears football team drew an average home attendance of 43,830, down from 45,838 in 2016.